i2-wustl/visualization-ui/README.md

 ### Overview

 Running the application on your website can be as simple as copying the contents of this repository to a directory within your website's root directory.
 Then simply link to the `index.html` page in the new directory to launch the application.
 You will also need to copy the data files into the `data` directory to enable the application's visualizations to work.
+For information regarding the data dictionary used by this application please refer to the [Data Schema Documentation](schemas/data-schema.md).

 ### Details

 There are a few things to consider before deploying this application.
 The purpose of this application is to visualize data that is considered PHI.
-Steps need to be taken to ensure the deployment of this application is in compliance with your organizations policies and all HIPAA regulations.
+Steps need to be taken to ensure the deployment of this application complies with your organization's policies and all HIPAA regulations.
 We highly recommend only hosting this application using HTTPS even if it is hosted internally.

-By default, this application provides no authentication, authorization or auditing functionality.
+By default, this application provides no authentication, authorization, or auditing functionality.
 These aspects of compliance must be handled outside of the application.
-For example, this could be done implementing authentication and auditing using features at the webserver level.
+For example, this could be done by implementing authentication and auditing using features at the webserver level.

 We have taken the approach of wrapping this application inside of an aspnet core website that handles authorizing and logging user access.
 The code for the aspnet site can be found in the [COVID-19 Visualization repository](https://github.com/i2-wustl/covid19-visualization).
-This same pattern could be implemented using any server side hosting platform such as NodeJS, python, php etc. The implementation of this pattern on each platform will look slightly different and is outside the scope of this document.
+This same pattern could be implemented using any server side hosting platform such as NodeJS, Python, PHP etc. The implementation of this pattern on each platform will look slightly different and is outside the scope of this document.

 Follow these steps to deploy the application to your webserver.